65 Ways to Be a Better Spouse After 40, According to Experts

 Be more spontaneous.

 Given enough time, even the best of marriages can fall into a rut.
-There are responsibilities and financial obligations and it just doesn't seem like there's time anymore to do something truly fun and surprising.
+There are responsibilities and financial obligations, and it just doesn't seem like there's time left for fun.
 Well, let this be the year when that changes.
 You don't need to do anything crazy like quit your job or empty your savings for a last-minute trip to Paris.
-But playing hooky for a day, when you both take off work for a midday movie date, could be just the adrenaline rush your marriage needs.
+But playing hooky for a midday movie date, could be just what . your marriage needs.

-Get on the same page about your retirement finances.
+Get on the same page about retirement plans.

-Even if retirement still seems far off, getting on the same page about your retirement plan now will make your relationship stronger in the long run.
-A 2017 survey from MagnifyMoney found that 21 percent of divorcees polled said that finances were a contributing factor in their relationship's demise.
-That means there's no time like the present to make sure you and your spouse are seeing eye to eye about how you'll be spending your money in retirement.
+Even if it's years away, getting on the same page about your retirement goals now will benefit your relationship when it does come time to slow down your professional life.
+According to a 2017 survey from MagnifyMoney, 21 percent of divorcees said that finances were a contributing factor in the demise of their marriage.
+That means there's no time like the present to make sure you and your spouse see eye to eye about how what's in store for your golden years.

 Remember to be a "we."

-As researchers from the University of California, Berkeley, discovered in a 2010 study, couples that frequently refer to themselves as a "we" are better at resolving marital disputes than spouses who are fiercely independent.
+As researchers from the University of California, Berkeley, discovered in a 2009 study published in Psychol Aging, couples that frequently refer to themselves as a "we" are better at resolving marital disputes than spouses who are fiercely independent.
 That means if you use words like "we" more often than "I," "me," and "you," you're going to feel closer and more connected with your partner.

 Treat your spouse like your best friend.

-The key to being a good partner is treating your relationship with the same respect and care that you treat your friendships with.
-According to a 2019 study published in the Journal of Happiness Studies, couples who viewed their partner as their best friend were not just happier in their relationships, but more satisfied by their lives as a whole.
-And if you want your marriage to go the distance, make sure you know the 50 Best Marriage Tips of All Time.
+The key to being a good partner is treating your relationship with the same respect and care that you put into your closest friendships.
+According to a 2019 study published in the Journal of Happiness Studies, couples who viewed their partner as their best friend were not just happier in their relationships, but more satisfied with their lives in general.